awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 After you create role, edit your Amazon MWAA environment to use the role you created as the execution role for the environment\.
 To change the role, edit the environment to use\.
 You select the execution role under **Permissions**\.

 **Known issues:**
-+ There is a known issue with role ARNs with subpaths not being able to authenticate with EKS\.
-The workaround for this is to create the service role manually rather than using the one created by MWAA itself\.
++ There is a known issue with role ARNs with subpaths not being able to authenticate with Amazon EKS\.
+The workaround for this is to create the service role manually rather than using the one created by Amazon MWAA itself\.
 To learn more, see [Roles with paths do not work when the path is included in their ARN in the aws\-auth configmap](https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/268)
-+ If MWAA service listing is not available in IAM you need to choose an alternate service policy, such as EC2, and then update the role’s trust policy to match the following:
++ If Amazon MWAA service listing is not available in IAM you need to choose an alternate service policy, such as Amazon EC2, and then update the role’s trust policy to match the following:

   ```
   {